netgroup/SRv6-net-prog/basic-testbed.md

 $ iperf3 -6 -u -c C::2 -l 1024 -b 80M -t 60
 ```

-It will run for 60 seconds and after taht you will have a report about throughput, loss,â€¦ etc.
+It will run for 60 seconds and after taht you will have a report about throughput, loss,… etc.

 ### CPU Utilization